electron/packager/issue_template.md

 Put the arguments or parameters here
 ```

-**Please provide either a failing minimal testcase (with code) or detailed steps to reproduce your
+**Please provide either a failing minimal testcase (with a link to the code) or detailed steps to
-problem.
-Using [electron-quick-start](https://github.com/electron/electron-quick-start) is a good
+reproduce your problem.
+Using [electron-quick-start](https://github.com/electron/electron-quick-start)
-starting point.**
+is a good starting point.**